vtexdocs/known-issues/docs/en/known-issues/Marketing & Merchandising/let-me-know-email-is-sent-even-when-the-product-is-not-available-for-the-websites-trade-policy.md

 ---
-title: ""Let me know' email is sent even when the product is not available for the website's trade policy"
+title: "'Let me know' email is sent even when the product is not available for the website's trade policy"
 id: 577r3i32P5Yv9QIfVR5AYP
 status: PUBLISHED
 createdAt: 2021-02-22T20:44:52.444Z